MicrosoftDocs/sql-docs/docs/sql-server/stretch-database/get-started-by-running-the-enable-database-for-stretch-wizard.md

 Select the tables that you want to enable for Stretch.

 Tables with lots of rows appear at the top of the sorted list.
-Before the Wizard displays the list of tables, it analyzes them for data types that are not currently supported by Stretch Database.
+Before the Wizard displays the list of tables, it analyzes them for data types that aren't currently supported by Stretch Database.

 :::image type="content" source="media/get-started-by-running-the-enable-database-for-stretch-wizard/stretch-wizard-select-tables.png" alt-text="Screenshot showing how to select tables page of Stretch Database wizard.":::